Utada: In the Flesh 2010: Background and synopsis

-In an interview before starting the tour, Utada stated that since demand had been so high, she would definitely go on tour (having previously speculated whether or not a tour was something she should have done).
-She also said she wanted the shows to be "stripped down", choosing small venues on purpose, and to give the show a more "warm" and "intimate" feel.
+In an interview before starting the tour, Utada stated that since demand had been so high, they would definitely go on tour (having previously speculated whether or not a tour was something they should have done).
+They also said they wanted the shows to be "stripped down", choosing small venues on purpose, and to give the show a more "warm" and "intimate" feel.

 In all of the venues, the stage was set with a banner depicting "Utada: In The Flesh 2010", with two screens either side of the stage, which would show the album artwork to the current song playing.
-The band that Utada performed with for the 2006 show, Utada United 2006 also played during In The Flesh (which is also her first tour since Utada United 2006).
+The band that Utada performed with for the 2006 show, Utada United 2006 also played during In The Flesh (which is also their first tour since Utada United 2006).

 DJ Mike Rizzo played numerous songs before the shows started, playing for around 1 hour before Utada begun.

 Utada originally only planned to perform in London on February 12, but the 800 tickets sold out within five hours, and the ticket company accidentally sold almost twice as many, thus resulting in fans receiving email that their ticket was not valid.
 Following this, Utada decided to add a second date in London, the 11th.
 Those who received the email were made a priority for this date and given a ticket should they have wished to take it.